mogulla3/rspec.nvim/README.md

 - About docs
   - [ ] Write docs.
 - About config
-  - [@] Allow users to change above behaviors in settings.
+  - [x] Allow users to change above behaviors in settings.
   - [ ] Allow command line options to be passed freely.
   - [ ] Debug output can be enabled in the settings.
 - Others